dnsimple/dnsimple-support/content/articles/icann-domain-validation.md

 ## What happens if the registrant email address cannot receive email?

 You must be able to receive an email at the registrant email address to complete the verification process.
-You can set up the email address with an email provider or you can use our email forwarding service.
-If you set up the email address after registration or changing your registrant details, you may need to resend the verification email.
-Please contact support@dnsimple.com to do so.
-Include the domain name that you need to verify in your email to support.
+If you set up the email address after registration or changing your registrant details, contact support@dnsimple.com to resend the verification email.
+Be sure to include the domain name that you need to verify in your email to support.

+## Have more questions?

+If you need assistance or have any questions about ICANN domain validation, contact support, and we'll be happy to help.

-Want to more about the policy requiring domain validation?
-Visit the ICANN web site to read about the [ICANN Whois Accuracy](https://www.icann.org/resources/pages/approved-with-specs-2013-09-17-en#whois-accuracy) program.
+Want to learn more about the policy requiring domain validation?
+Visit ICANN to read about the [ICANN Whois Accuracy](https://www.icann.org/resources/pages/approved-with-specs-2013-09-17-en#whois-accuracy) program.